Code of Conduct : Click to view

 - Student should maintain silence in class, corridor, library and in the college premises other than class hours also.

-- Classroom furniture should be maintain in good order.
-Students are responsible for any damage to the classroom furniture in the form of breakage\ scribbling.
+- Classroom furniture should be maintained in good order.
+Students are responsible for any damage to the classroom furniture in the form of breakage \ scribbling.
 Amount for the repair\replacement of furniture will be deducted from the caution deposit of all the students in that particular class.

 - Keeping valuables are the responsibility of each student.
 College won’t take any responsibility for missing/damage of valuable items of students.